percona/k8spxc-docs/docs/backups-move-from-external-db.md

 !!! admonition ""

-    This document is based on the blog post [Migration of a MySQL Database to a Kubernetes Cluster Using Asynchronous Replication](https://www.percona.com/blog/migration-of-a-mysql-database-to-a-kubernetes-cluster-using-asynchronous-replication/) by *Slava Sarzhan*.
+    This document is based on the blog post [Migration of a MySQL Database to a Kubernetes Cluster Using Asynchronous Replication :octicons-link-external-16:](https://www.percona.com/blog/migration-of-a-mysql-database-to-a-kubernetes-cluster-using-asynchronous-replication/) by *Slava Sarzhan*.